jonowood/sql-challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 # Submission
+The following files are included in this submission;

 EmployeeSQL\

---data\
-----departments.csv
-----dept_emp.csv
-----dept_manager.csv
-----employees.csv
-----salaries.csv
-----titles.csv
+..data\

+....departments.csv

+....dept_emp.csv

+....dept_manager.csv

+....employees.csv

+....salaries.csv

+....titles.csv

---Database Diagram\
+..Database Diagram\

-----Employee SQL DBD.pdf
+....Employee SQL DBD.pdf

-----Employee SQL DBD.png
+....Employee SQL DBD.png

---SQL Schemas\
+..SQL Schemas\

-----Queries.sql
-----Table_Schemata.sql
+....Queries.sql

+....Table_Schemata.sql